mattppal/blog/src/content/blog/what-is-delta.md

 While Delta is an open-source framework, it’s important to note that it also underpins the Databricks platform.
 That means Databricks uses Delta Lake for storing tables and other data.
 It should be no surprise they _created_ the format & they’re subsequently responsible for most work on the library and its APIs.

-Notably, as we’ll discuss in a follow-up post, Iceberg is a very similar format and powers _Snowflake’s_ data storage...
+Notably, as we’ll discuss in a follow-up post, Iceberg is a very similar format and powers some of _Snowflake’s_ offerings...
 If you know about the ongoing feud between Databricks and Snowflake you can probably guess where this is headed.
 In typical fashion, we now have folks proclaiming "[Iceberg won this](https://bitsondatadev.substack.com/p/iceberg-won-the-table-format-war)" or "Delta won that."
 In reality, they're storage formats. _Extremely_ similar storage formats... but what does that mean?

 If you peruse the Databricks/Delta docs, you’ll probably find something like this: